ZhangShurong/tinyhttps/README.md

-# tinyhttps
+#tinyhttps

-A simple https server using openssl and tinyhttpd.
+It is a very simple https server. tinyhttpd + openssl.